DWKT

 DWKT (90.3 FM), broadcasting as 90.3 Energy FM, is a radio station owned and operated by Ultrasonic Broadcasting System.
-Its offices, studios and transmitter are located at the 4th floor, Duque Tiongson Bldg., A.B.
-Fernandez Ave., Dagupan, in the Philippines.
+Its studio, offices and transmitter are located at the 4th floor, Duque Tiongson Bldg., A.B.
+Fernandez Ave., Dagupan.

+History

-Throughout the 80s, it was known as KT 90.3, carrying a Top 40 format with the tagline Rhythm of Dagupan.
+The station was established in 1980s as KT 90.3, carrying a Top 40 format with the tagline Rhythm of Dagupan based on 99.5 RT.
+This station also established as Power KT 903 with the same features as City Lite.
 In 1992, it rebranded as Mellow Touch 90.3 and carried a Soft AC format.
-In 2004, UBSI acquired the station from FBS Radio Network & rebranded it as 90.3 Energy FM due to the ownership swapping (along with cebu station in return for the latter's owned AM station in Mega Manila).
+On October 20, 2003, UBSI acquired the station from FBS Radio Network and rebranded it as 90.3 Energy FM due to the ownership swapping, along with Cebu station.